-FinWise Bancorp
+Date: August 15, 2022

-Date: May 16, 2022 By: /s/ Kent Landvatter
+By: /s/ Kent Landvatter

+Kent Landvatter

-Kent Landvatter President, Chief Executive Officer and Director (Principal Executive Officer)
+President, Chief Executive Officer and Director (Principal Executive Officer)

-Date: May 16, 2022 By: /s/ Javvis Jacobson
+By: /s/ Javvis Jacobson

-- Javvis Jacobson
+Javvis Jacobson

-Executive Vice President and Chief Financial Officer

-(Principal Financial and Accounting Officer)
+Executive Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)

-58

-SECOND AMENDMENT TO EMPLOYMENT AGREEMENT
+FOURTH AMENDMENT TO EMPLOYMENT AGREEMENT

-THIS AMENDMENT TO EMPLOYMENT (the "Amendment") is made and entered into this 31st day of March, 2022 (the "Effective Date"), by and among FinWise Bancorp, a Utah community bank holding company ("Holding Company"), its wholly-owned subsidiary, FinWise Bank f/k/a Utah Community Bank, a Utah corporation (the "Bank") and David Tilis, and individual ("Executive").
+THIS FOURTH AMENDMENT TO EMPLOYMENT AGREEMENT (the "Amendment") is made and entered into this 16th day of May, 2022 (the "Effective Date"), by and among FinWise Bancorp, a Utah community bank holding company ("Holding Company"), its wholly-owned subsidiary, FinWise Bank f/k/a Utah Community Bank, a Utah corporation (the "Bank") and David Tilis, an individual ("Executive").
 Holding Company, Bank and Executive are sometimes individually referred to hereafter as a "Party" and collectively referred to as the "Parties."
 Capitalized terms not defined in this Amendment shall have the meaning set forth in the Employment Agreement.